-2022 brings a rich variety of optional talks and workshops as listed below
+2022 brings a rich variety of optional talks and workshops.
+Examples listed below:

 Simon Maryan is a former Royal Marine and Human Intelligence specialist, who, now as an International Speaker, author, coach & trainer, specialises in Emotional & Psychological Resilience and behavioural change not just in high pressure environments but for coping with life in general.

 In this workshop speaker and author, Simon Maryan will describe the practices he has devised to inhibit the left side of the brain for emotional and psychological regulation, stress reduction and how it can be used both reactively and proactively.

 His talk is based around a set of Psychological and Psychotherapeutic techniques which provide simple and highly effective self-regulating tools for mental health crisis intervention.
 The purpose of the process is to interrupt negative thought patterns and disconnect the negative feelings associated to those thoughts; inducing a state of mental and physical relaxation thereby dulling down the limbic system, reigniting executive functioning and balancing left brain, right brain activity to allow rational, logical functioning and thinking.
 Allowing individuals to self-regulate and anchor themselves.

 He designed The Immediate Care Process and this year published the book to enable more people to access these incredibly simple and powerful techniques.
 He has been using his process for the last 12 years and utilised it to help thousands of people.
 He is working on a research study to dive deeper into the process and enable further research to be carried out.

 ‘The Music of the Hemispheres’ by Paul Cavaciuti